 - 2. As with any class, Econ 99a can be dropped.
-See the academic calendar for 2024-2025. - 3.
+The last day to drop a course is November 13th, 2025. - 3.
 Students should plan to meet at least once every two weeks with their primary adviser and at least once a month with their secondary adviser. - 4.
 The Economics Department will arrange for a TA for Econ 99a if there is sufficient demand.
 If so The TA will be available to provide assistance with Stata and econometrics questions. - 5.
 Anne Carter research funds are available for data, travel, and other eligible expenses.
 Applications for these applications must be approved by program coordinators.
 We encourage students to utilize these funds. - 6.
-An Econ 99 website on Latte provides links for help with Stats and econometrics questions. - 7.
-The first draft of the thesis is due on March 21st, 2025.
-It must be submitted electronically to both advisers, ebrainerbrandeis.edu, and lesliey@brandeis.edu.
+An Econ 99 website on Moodle provides links for help with Stats and econometrics questions. - 7.
+The first draft of the thesis is due on March 20th, 2026.
+It must be submitted electronically to both advisers, shiller@brandeis.edu, and lesliey@brandeis.edu.
 Students should use the remaining weeks of the spring semester to incorporate the comments from their primary and secondary advisers; complete additional work; and edit their paper, as required.